choria-io/website/docs/content/roadmap/playbooks/index.md

    - [ ] It should support pluggable Node sources so users can extend it ([#90](https://github.com/ripienaar/mcollective-choria/issues/90))
    - [ ] It should support pluggable Task types so users can extend it ([#89](https://github.com/ripienaar/mcollective-choria/issues/89))
    - [ ] It should support arbitrarily named tasks lists and ability to run those from within a task list to facilitate reusing of logic ([#91](https://github.com/ripienaar/mcollective-choria/issues/91))

+### Node Sets

+   - [x] It should be able to do MCollective discovery
+   - [x] It should be able to make arbitrary PQL queries
+   - [x] It should be able to run shell scripts and get certnames from there
+   - [x] It should be able to load node set groups from YAML
+   - [x] It should be able to use terraform outputs
+   - [ ] It should be able to get node groups from PE classifications
+   - [ ] It should be able to get node groups from foreman classifications
+   - [ ] It should be able to get all member nodes from a consul service group
+   - [ ] It should be able to query EC2 and search by tag for nodes

+### Tasks

+   - [x] It should be able to make MCollective requests
+   - [x] It should be able to make make assertions about MCollective request state
+   - [x] It should be able to run local shell scripts
+   - [x] It should be able to make GET and POST requests to arbitrary webhooks
+   - [x] It should be able to send messages to Slack
+   - [ ] It should be able to run terraform
+   - [ ] It should be able to store data in consul
+   - [ ] It should be able to store data in etcd
+   - [ ] It should be able to initiate and wait for servers to be built by razor

 Ticked features are implemented already in the POC and usable today.